Sunnyvale Public Library has eliminated overdue fines for all Library patrons.

 Not necessarily.
 Our study revealed that overdue fines have little to no impact on the return date of items to the library.
 In many cases, more materials were returned on time once fines were eliminated.

 We will send a reminder the day before the due date, as well as one day after items are due.
 If the item is not returned 14 days past the due date, we will send a replacement bill for the cost of the item, plus a $12 processing fee.
-When you have over $30 in fees, your library account will be blocked and referred to a collection agency, and $10 collection agency placement fee will be assessed.
+When you have over $30 in fees, your library account will be blocked until you return outstanding items or pay for a replacement.

 The Library has two different types of fees: overdue fines and billed-item fees.
 We removed overdue fines, and we will no longer charge you a fee each day an item is late.
 Library users are still responsible for fees related to replacing lost or damaged items.